sitihabibah/IMDB-Movie-Rating-Analysis/README.md

 ---

+## 💼 Business Recommendations

+**1. Content Acquisition Strategy**
+Streaming platforms and distributors should prioritize acquiring titles within the 8.1–8.6 IMDb score range — this bracket represents the densest concentration of critically validated, high-engagement films and offers the strongest ROI for licensing investments.

+**2. Geographic Production Focus**
+With the US accounting for 64% of top-100 films, international studios seeking global distribution appeal should consider US co-production partnerships or align narrative themes with proven Western storytelling frameworks that consistently resonate with global audiences.

+**3. Audience Engagement as a Quality Signal**
+The strong alignment between vote counts and high scores suggests that audience engagement (votes) is a reliable early signal of long-term critical reception — useful for greenlight decisions on sequel investments or franchise expansions.

+**4. Post-1990 Content Dominance**
+The sharp volume spike in globally acclaimed films after 1990 reflectsa structural shift in cinematic production quality and global distribution infrastructure.
+For archival or catalog investments, post-1990 titles represent a significantly higher density of elite-rated content.

+---

 ## 📂 Repository Structure
 * **`messy_IMDB_dataset.xlsx`**: The primary data container holding the original raw and cleansed data worksheets mapping the 11 analytical attributes.
-* **`Dashboard 1 (1).jpg`**: A snapshot export of the finalized Tableau dashboard interface showing layout configurations, themes, and chart elements.
+* **`imdb_dashboard_preview.png`**: A snapshot export of the finalized Tableau dashboard interface showing layout configurations, themes, and chart elements.

 ---

 ## 🚀 How to Experience the Project
-1. Download the `messy_IMDB_dataset.xlsx` dataset file.
+1. Download `IMDB Movie Explorer.twbx`
-2. If you have **Tableau Desktop** or **Tableau Public** installed, connect to the Excel sheet to explore or replicate the dashboard visualizations.
+2. Open with **Tableau Desktop** or **Tableau Public** (free) — the dashboard will load instantly with all data embedded.
-3. Use the structural layout preview (`Dashboard 1 (1).jpg`) to guide your layout designs or present the insights to prospective stakeholders.
+3. Use the filter panel to explore by Director, Country, Genre, or Content Rating interactively.

 ---
 *Developed as part of a Professional Data Analytics Portfolio.*